Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Working in cold environments can be not only hazardous to your health but also life threatening.
 It is critical that the body be able to preserve core body temperature steady at + 37°C (+ 98.6°F).
 This thermal balance must be maintained to preserve normal body functioning as well as provide energy for activity (or work!).
-The body's mechanisms for generating heat (its metabolism) has to meet the challenge presented by low temperature, wind and wetness - the three major challenges of cold environments.
+The body's mechanisms for generating heat (its metabolism) have to meet the challenge presented by low temperature, wind, and wetness – the three major challenges of cold environments.

 Radiation is the loss of heat to the environment due to the temperature gradient.
 In this case, it is the difference between the temperature of the air and the temperature of the body (your body's core temperature is +37°C).
 Another factor important in radiant heat loss is the size of the surface area exposed to cold.

 Convection is the loss of heat from the body to the surrounding air as the air moves across the surface of the body.
 The rate of heat loss from the skin by contact with cold air depends on the air speed and the temperature difference between the skin and the surrounding air.
 At a given air temperature, heat loss increases with wind speed.
-However, the effect of wind speed does not increase at speeds above 64 km/h or 50 mph since the air is not in contact with the body long enough for more body heat to be transferred to the air.

 Evaporation is the loss of heat due to the conversion of water from a liquid to a gas.
 In terms of human physiology, it is: